EWB-Austin/petrifilm-incubator/README.md

 # The Armadillo v1.0, a Low-cost, Portable, Petrifilm Incubator

-The Armadillo v1.0 is a low-cost, portable Petrifilm(TM) Incubator for doing in-country bacterial analysis of water quality for Engineers Without Borders.
+The Armadillo v1.0 is a low-cost, portable Petrifilm(TM) Incubator for doing in-country bacterial analysis of water quality for Engineers Without Borders invented and engineered by the Instrumentation Group of [Great Austin Chapter](https://ewbgreateraustin.org/) of [EWB-USA](http://www.ewb-usa.org/).

 Watch a 3-minute introductory [video](https://www.youtube.com/watch?v=0SzoYT8wLo0)!